Explicit Expressions for Iterates of Power Series

 We substitute the above equation into the formula for the coefficient and swap sums:

-The theorem is proved upon application of the identity
+The theorem is proved upon application of the identity \cite[Id.~3.9 with $q=1$ and $m=i=0$]{shattuck2011}

-It is a special case of \cite[Identity 3.9 with $q=1$ and $m=i=0$]{pq}. \end{proof} The case $k=1$ was identified by Lavoie and Tremblay \cite{Lavoie}, and, as they indicated, constitutes a direct reformulation of the formula discovered by Tambs (1927) \cite{Tambs}, which was remarkably established a long time ago, and that we can now generalize for natural integers $k$:
+\end{proof} The case $k=1$ was identified by Lavoie and Tremblay \cite{lavoie1981}, who noted that it is a direct reformulation of a formula discovered much earlier by Tambs Lyche in 1927 \cite{tambslyche1927}.
+We can now extend this result to arbitrary natural values of $k$:

 Indeed, it follows from the identity